 When the order type you receive is not the order type you gave, every outcome that follows is built on something you never authorised.

-The Legal Reality: You Are Entitled to The Proof
+You Are Entitled to the Proof

 Here is what Rohan understood and most people do not: the evidence exists, and you can get it.